 I have fallen in love this summer with something new.
 That is right I just love the flavor of blueberries and lemons together.
 Before this summer I had never baked with this delicious combo.
 It all started a few posts ago when I tried the lemon blueberry bread.
 Since we thoroughly enjoyed the bread I went on to make some blueberry and lemon scones.
 They were so delicious that our daughter Krista who is moving to Chicago this weekend asked me to make another batch so that she could take some with her.

 There is something about the tangy taste of the lemon and the sweetness of the blueberries that just pair so nicely together.
 The recipe I used wasn’t quite what I was looking for, but it was better than some of the ones that I had found so I decided to use it.
-The recipe called for currants (another fruit I have never baked with before) but I decided to substitute the blueberry for the currants.
-As stated before the scones were a quite delicious.
+The recipe called for currants (another fruit I have never baked before) but I decided to substitute the blueberry for the currants.
+As stated before the scones were quite delicious.

 2 1/2 cups all-purpose flour